DWilliames/paddy2-beta/README.md

 - [ ] Make sure it works with remote Libraries
 - [ ] Cache auto-resize for symbol instances with the same overrides
 - [ ] After changing properties within a symbol; remove the size cache, and resize all instance
-- [ ] After changing properties within a symbol; remove the size cahce for any symbol master an instance of it may appear in
+- [ ] After changing properties within a symbol; remove the size cache for any symbol master an instance of it may appear in
 - [ ] Handle detaching symbols, that have a symbol instance with padding applied to it (perhaps allow Groups to have padding?)
+- [ ] Update all instances after 'update from library' command is run

 ---